brianguenter/FastDifferentiation.jl/README.md

 These rules are generally safe in the sense of obeying IEEE floating point arithmetic rules.
 However if the runtime value of x happens to be NaN or Inf the **FSD** expression x*0 will identically return 0, because it will have been rewritten to 0 by the simplification rules.
 The expected IEEE result is NaN.

-If you use FSD in your work please share the functions you differentiate with me.
-I'll add them to the benchmarks.
-The more functions available to test the easier it will be for others to determine if FSD is likely to help them with their problem.
 <details>
  <summary> <b> Examples and basic usage </b> </summary>